sirkoik/CurriculumVitae/README.md

 - Improve SQL and database-related experience
 - Add number of years experience to skills
 - Add descriptions to title links
+- Separate Perl and Genbank into distinct items

 ## 9/3/2021